 When you get the vehicle back from the transporter, document again and once over the vehicle with your operator.
 The more you have documented the more prepared you will be if something does happen.
 Then contact the company

-Most companies are trying to insure you have a good experience working with them.
-Be kind but be persistant, if you are going to go through all the struggle of transporting your vehicle, you want it in one piece.
+Most companies are trying to ensure you have a good experience working with them.
+Be kind but be persistent, if you are going to go through all the struggle of transporting your vehicle, you want it in one piece.

 Is it Worth Shipping My RV?